jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 ## 2. In the stream ingestion pipeline, assume that a tenant has to ingest the same data but to different sinks, e.g., mybdp-coredms for storage and a new mybdp-streamdataprocessing component, what features/solutions you can provide and recommend to your tenant?
 (1 point)

 To support this scenario more efficiently, mysimbdp could provide a pipeline architecture that allows the same data to be ingested to multiple sinks simultaneously, with each sink having its own dedicated processing pipeline.
 The tenant can then configure their clientstreamingestapp to send the ingested data to different topics.
-We set up a new service, mysimbdp-sinkrouter, to receive the ingested data from the clientstreamingestapp and each topic can be routed to different sinks.
+We set up a new service, mysimbdp-router, to receive the ingested data from the clientstreamingestapp and each topic can be routed to different sinks.